kurator-org/kurator-validation/README.md

 ##### Python library layout

-All python code provided with kurator-validation is organized as Python packages stored under the `python` directory.
-Each package can include Python modules and classes that can be used directly from Python scripts for data cleaning; example scripts using these modules and classes; and **Kurator-Akka** workflows that employ the same Python modules and classes.
+All python code provided with kurator-validation is organized as Python packages stored under the `packages` directory.
+Each package includes Python modules and classes that can be used directly from Python scripts for data cleaning; example Python scripts using these modules and classes; and **Kurator-Akka** workflows that employ the same Python modules and classes.
 The next section of this README illustrates how to use either scripts or workflow to accomplish the same data cleaning tasks.

 Example: Validating names using WoRMS
 -------------------------------------
 This section demonstrates how one can validate, correct, or reject data using a specific web service as a reference.
-The [WoRMS web service](http://marinespecies.org/aphia.php?p=webservice) allows the standard WoRMS taxononmy to be searched by taxon name.
+The [WoRMS web service](http://marinespecies.org/aphia.php?p=webservice) allows the standard WoRMS taxononomy to be searched by taxon name.
 The search may be for an exact match, or for similar names using a fuzzy match.
 The kurator-validation package provides (1) a Python class for invoking the WoRMS web service; (2) an example script using this class to access the service and thereby clean a data set; (3) a Python-based actor for performing this service within the context of a **Kurator-Akka** workflow; and (4) a declaration of a workflow using this actor.

 ## The WoRMSService class